The iPhone 12 is the most impressive iPhone series ever made. But just how much better is it than the iPhone 11? And is it worth upgrading?

 iPhone 12 vs iPhone 11: Camera

 The camera is one of the iPhone’s main selling points.
 Smartphone cameras in general have improved massively over the last few years, and Apple has managed to keep pace with the change.
-And its cameras manage to stay user-friendly, and don’t overwhelm you with too many complicated options.
+Its cameras manage to stay user-friendly, and don’t overwhelm you with too many complicated options.

 The iPhone 12 builds on the iPhone 11’s amazing dual camera system.
 It has the same setup of a wide and ultra-wide angle lens, which work in tandem to give you more shooting options.